Dec 14, 2020

 • Buttermilk – The typical American buttermilk is low-fat.
 It also has a rich, tangy flavor and a texture more similar to sour cream or yogurt than cream or milk.
 It makes the dumplings rich, flavorful and moist.

-How to Make Chicken and Dumpling Soup
+How to Prep Chicken and Dumpling Soup In Advance

 • Homemade chicken stock is best for this recipe though store bought works as well.
 I prefer homemade since it has a deeper flavor and you can control the salt content better.